RiyaRaj2003/Software_Requirements_Specification-MediSync_App/README.md

 ## Research Faculty

-This project, supervised by `Dr. Prachet Bhuyan`, Dean of Placements at KIIT University (Bhubaneswar) was completed in a team of eight over two months (Jul 2023 - Aug 2023) during our 5th semester.
+This project, supervised by `Dr. Prachet Bhuyan`, Dean of Placements at KIIT University (Bhubaneswar) completed in a team of 8, over two months (Jul 2023 - Aug 2023) during our 5th semester.